Your WhatsApp Business Account – From App to Z

 Many small businesses around the world are already using the WhatsApp Business App.
 Like Boutique de Krioula from Brazil, a country where WhatsApp has made a tremendous impact.

 How to create a WhatsApp Business Account (app version)

 Here are the steps to get started:

 - Get a dedicated phone number.
-When you use your private phone, the app will ask whether you want to use your current number for WhatsApp Business.
-This is probably not what you want, as you won’t be able to use it for your private communication anymore.
+When you use your private phone, the app will ask if you want to use your current number for WhatsApp Business.
+This is probably not what you want, as you won’t be able to use the app for your private communication anymore.